 You can use the help of coaching programs, online videos, apps (such as Mindfulness or Headspace), or even listening to a song while focusing on your breathing, as Tim suggests.

 If you’re just starting meditating, Tim recommends you to “start small”.
-So don’t compare yourself to a buddha if you’re in the beginning of the process.
+So don’t compare yourself to a Buddha if you’re at the beginning of the process.